fahad-moha/alx-backend-javascript/0x00-ES6_basic/README.md

   console.log(person.fullName()); // Output: John Doe
   ```

-## Conclusion
-Congratulations on completing this beginner's guide to ES6!
-You've learned about the new features introduced in ES6, including constants, variables, arrow functions, default function parameters, string templating, object creation and properties, and iterators.
-Remember to practice writing code using these features to solidify your understanding.
-JavaScript is a versatile language, and ES6 opens up a world of possibilities for your coding journey.
-Keep exploring and happy coding!

 ## Resources
 To deepen your knowledge of ES6, you can refer to the following resources: